lehisanchez/Rails-Tools/README.md

 ## Requirements

 Install the latest ruby version and set it as global using rbenv via brew.
+See [https://github.com/rbenv/](https://github.com/rbenv/rbenv).

 ### Install rbenv